theRAPTLab/gsgo/docs/00-dev-log.md

 ## June 12 pt 2 -Script elements

-I can now write this intermediary code:
+I can now write this intermediary code which is similar to GEMScript

 ``` js
 /*** PROGRAM ***/